Nek5000/nekRS_doc/source/tutorials/fdlf.rst

 Before running the case, you will need the mesh generation tool ``genbox``.
 These tools are not packaged with *NekRS* but are available with *Nek5000*.
-Please follow the instructions in the :ref:`Building the Nek5000 Tool Scripts <scripts>` section to obtain and build this tool.
+Please follow the instructions in the :ref:`Building the Nek5000 Tool Scripts <nek5000_tools>` section to obtain and build this tool.

 Mesh Generation
 _______________